TiWiseMa/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to Basic HTML and HTML5
 **Delete HTML Elements**
 - Deleting Elements such as the h1 is easy. just highlight the h1 and delete it.

+### Introduction to Basic HTML and HTML5
+**Intro to HTML5 Elements**
+- After learning how to put main elements in, this was not hard to figure out.
+The Main tag helps to make the HTML easier to read and more accessible and easier to find.